SargeyWargey/Homoothya/Story/Drafts/Chapter_10.md

 "I know him," I said.
 It was not quite true.
 I had met him once at a land hearing where he had listened more than he spoke.
 That was enough to call him a friend in a territory where most men did not bother listening at all.

 The clerk handed me a registration card.
 My name, my age, my occupation, all reduced to a few lines of type.
-Proof that Mike Burns—former scout, former student, former prisoner—was now a citizen with the right to cast a ballot.
+Proof that Mike Burns, former scout, former student, former prisoner, was now a citizen with the right to cast a ballot.

 I folded the card into my pocket beside the certificate and walked out into the Prescott morning.